 Don’t suffer in silence.

 You also have to look after yourself during this time and if that means asking for help from a grandparent, your partner or a friend, then do it.
 The more help you can get the better.
-Also, our Sleep Programs can help to regulate your baby’s sleep during this time and you can also join our community in our Little Ones Village, where you can talk to other parents and our sleep consultants for tips around this tricky period.
+You are also welcome to join our community in our in-app Little Ones Village, where you can talk to other parents and our certified sleep consultants for tips to get you through these tricky periods.

-But, if you do need a helping hand with tackling your baby’s sleep during this tricky time then have a look around our website and check out our comprehensive Sleep Programs.
+If you do need a helping hand with tackling your baby’s sleep during this tricky time then have a look around our website and check out our comprehensive Little Ones App.

 Atun-Einy, O., & Scher, A. (2016).
 Sleep disruption and motor development: Does pulling-to-stand impacts sleep–wake regulation?
 Infant Behavior and Development, 42, 36–44. https://doi.org/10.1016/j.infbeh.2015.11.003

 Coons S; Guilleminault C. (1982).
 Development of sleep-wake patterns and non-rapid eye movement sleep stages during the first six months of life in normal infants.
 Pediatrics, 69(6). https://pubmed.ncbi.nlm.nih.gov/7079046/